-CHRA’s Indigenous Housing Advisory Caucus was established in 2013 in recognition of the large number of Indigenous led and Indigenous serving organizations who are CHRA members and wanted to work together for better housing for Indigenous Peoples across the country.
+CHRA’s Indigenous Housing Advisory Caucus was established in 2013 in recognition of the large number of Indigenous-led and Indigenous-serving organizations who are CHRA members and wanted to work together for better housing for northern, rural, and urban First Nations, Métis, and Inuit Peoples.
 Indigenous housing and homelessness service providers across the country face a number of challenges to which they are responding with resourcefulness, good management and innovation.
-The Indigenous Housing Caucus is tackling these challenges collectively, providing policy advice to CHRA, and working on solutions.
+The Indigenous Housing Caucus is tackling these challenges collectively, providing policy advice to the CHRA, and working on solutions.

-CHRA’s Indigenous Caucus Day is the premier annual event for the Caucus.
-After an initial launch at the CHRA Congress in 2013, the popularity of the Indigenous Caucus has really taken off with almost 70 delegates attending Caucus Day 2014 in Edmonton and over 120 delegates at Caucus Day 2017 in Halifax.
+CHRA’s Indigenous Caucus Day is the premier event for CHRA’s annual Congress.
+After an initial launch at the CHRA Congress in 2013, participation at Indigenous Caucus Day has grown increasingly each year, from almost 70 delegates attending Edmonton in 2014, to over 130 delegates in Halifax in 2017.

 The full-day sessions are remarkable for their blend of information sharing, inspiration, and Indigenous examples of highly effective management and retention of existing housing stock, innovations in affordable home ownership and successes in leveraging real estate assets to create new housing and business enterprises.

 Caucus Day is attended by delegates from across Canada ranging from urban and regional non-profit Indigenous Housing corporations, local homelessness service providers and regional homelessness coordinators, representatives of all orders of government, and private sector actors in academia and business, all of whom have the track record, know-how, and drive to create better housing solutions.